code2648/da-id-q1-2022-refresh/content/800/820-athena-federated-query.md

 ![](/static/800/820media/image7.png)
 ![](/static/800/820media/image8.png)

-1. Verify that the new data source is visible
+10. Verify that the new data source is visible

 ![](/static/800/820media/image9.png)

-9. Refresh the query editor and check the new datasource is visible with corresponding database.
+11. Navigate back to the [query editor](https://console.aws.amazon.com/athena/home#/query-editor) and choose the new datasource and review whether it's displaying the corresponding database (dms_sample).

 ![](/static/800/820media/image10.png)

-10. For this example, we will be using “**sport_location**” table from Postgres data source and “**parquet_sporting_event**” table from data lake.
+12. For this example, we will be using “**sport_location**” table from Postgres data source and “**parquet_sporting_event**” table from data lake.

 Copy below query and paste in the query editor: